 What is a prenatal panel?

-A prenatal panel is group of blood tests that are done early in pregnancy.
-The tests are used to check for diseases and infections that can affect the health of a pregnant woman and her unborn baby.
-The results can guide treatments, which may help prevent serious complications.
+A prenatal panel is a group of blood tests done in early pregnancy.
+The tests check for diseases and infections that can affect the health of you and your developing baby.
+The results of the tests can guide treatments, which may help prevent serious complications.
 A prenatal panel usually includes the following tests:

-• Complete blood count (CBC).
-This test measures the different parts and features of your blood, including red blood cells, white blood cells, and platelets.
-A CBC can help diagnose a variety of health problems, such as anemia, clotting disorders, and infections.
+- Complete blood count (CBC).
+This test measures many different parts of your blood, including red blood cells, white blood cells, and platelets.
+It also measures the physical features pf some of the cells.
+A CBC can help diagnose various health conditions, such as anemia, clotting disorders, and infections.

-• Blood type and Rh factor.
+- Blood type and Rh factor.
 This test finds out your blood type (A, B, AB, or O) and checks your Rh factor.
 Rh factor is a type of protein found on the surface of red blood cells.
-If your blood cells have this protein, you are Rh positive.
-If they don't, you are Rh negative.
-If you are Rh negative and your unborn baby is Rh positive, your body may begin to make antibodies against your baby's blood.
+If your blood cells have this protein, you are Rh-positive.
+If they don't, you are Rh- negative.
+If you are Rh-negative and your developing baby is Rh-positive, it's called Rh incompatibility.
+It may cause your body to make antibodies against your baby's blood, which can damage your baby's red blood cells.

-• Rubella, also known as German measles, is a viral infection.
-This test shows if you have immunity to rubella.
-This means you have been vaccinated against rubella or have been infected with it in the past.
-If a woman gets infected with rubella during pregnancy, it can put her baby at risk for serious birth defects.
+- Rubella, also known as German measles, is a viral infection.
+This test shows if you are immune to (protected against) rubella.
+You would be immune if you have been vaccinated against rubella or infected with it in the past.
+If you are not immune and you get the infection during pregnancy, it could put your baby at risk for congenital anomalies (health conditions that can develop before birth).

-• Hepatitis B and C are viruses that infect the liver.
-The hepatitis virus can be passed from a pregnant woman to her unborn baby.
-Most pregnant women are tested for hepatitis B. Hepatitis C is not routinely tested, because is not common.
+- Hepatitis B and C are viruses that infect your liver.
+If you're pregnant, the hepatitis virus can be passed to your baby.
+Most pregnant people are tested for hepatitis B. Hepatitis C is not routinely tested because it is not common.
 But you may be tested if you have certain risk factors.

-• Sexually transmitted diseases (STDs).
-Most pregnant women are tested for chlamydia and syphilis early in pregnancy.
+- Sexually transmitted infections (STIs).
+Usually, you will be tested for chlamydia and syphilis early in your pregnancy.
 You may also be tested for gonorrhea if you have certain risk factors.
-An STD can lead to miscarriage or infect your baby during delivery.
-An STD can be dangerous to a newborn.
+An STI can lead to miscarriage or infect your baby during delivery.
+An STI can be dangerous to a newborn.
 It may cause blindness, breathing problems, or other health issues.

-• HIV is a virus that attacks the immune system and can lead to AIDS (acquired immunodeficiency syndrome).
-If you have HIV, you may pass along the virus to your unborn baby.
-Many pregnant women are tested for HIV, and some states require testing.
+- HIV is a virus that attacks your immune system.
+If you have HIV, you may pass along the virus to your baby.
+Many pregnant people are tested for HIV, and some states require testing.

 Other names: obstetric panel, OB panel